fireplume/rf-remote-testing/README.md

+# Robot Framework remote target testing framework

 At work, we've been using remote robot framework libraries to test our targets.
-I've never really known how it was working, so I thought I'd figure it out by myself by creating a template framework from which anybody could easily create a remote testing environment.
+I was curious about how it works, so I thought I'd figure it out creating a template framework from which anybody could easily create a remote testing environment.

 Thanks to https://github.com/robotframework/PythonRemoteServer for the example and remote server library.